ZAR

 2. Supporting Conservation Efforts and Communities

 The high cost of gorilla permits, currently at $1,500 per person, is a strategic measure aimed at limiting visitor numbers while generating vital revenue.
-Funds raised are channeled into conservation initiatives and local community development, ensuring that the economic benefits of tourism are widely shared.
+Funds raised are channelled into conservation initiatives and local community development, ensuring that the economic benefits of tourism are widely shared.

 READ: Lost in Rwanda: Trekking to Mountain Gorillas in the Rain